wgetJane/ttt-weapon-rework/README.md

 and the main point of that point is to make it easier to cross sniper sightlines when you know where the sniper is shooting from

 clients can choose to disable this by setting the cvar `ttt_magnetotrans` from 1 to 0

+also, props carried by the magneto-stick are now lag-compensated\
+set the cvar `ttt_magneto_lagcomp` from 1 to 0 if you want to disable this for some reason

 #### huge-249
 \- damage increased from 7 to 13\